Home » Cheesy Broccoli and Wild Rice Casserole

 Instructions

-• In a medium sauce pan combine chicken broth, bouillon, and wild rice bring to a boil turn heat down to low, cover pan and cook for 1 hour.
+• In a medium sauce pan combine chicken broth, bouillon, and wild rice bring to a boil turn heat down as low as it will go, cover pan and cook for 1 hour.

 • Add cheeses to the hot mushroom sauce and stir to combine.